nextcloud/news-android/README.md

 Have you found a translation error?
 Or would you like to use ownCloud News Reader in your native language?

-You can [join the translation team](https://www.transifex.com/owncloud_robot/owncloud/android-news/) and improve one of over 100 languages.
+You can [join the translation team](https://www.transifex.com/owncloud-org/owncloud/) and improve one of over 100 languages (it's the android-news app).

 How to compile the App